TOP 10: Aaron Spelling Shows

 4. “Melrose Place”

-For several of its earlier seasons, “Melrose Place” was appointment television for young women and gays of the 1990s.
-The defining primetime soap of the 1990s, “MP” launched the careers of Marcia Cross (“Desperate Housewives”), Kristin Davis (“Sex and the City”), Doug Savant (“Desperate Housewives”), Courtney Thorne-Smith (“Ally McBeal”), and others, and continued Heather Locklear’s literal two-decade dominance as one of America’s soap leading ladies.
+For several of its earlier seasons, “Melrose Place” was appointment television for young women (and gay men) of the 1990s.
+The defining primetime soap of that decade, “MP” launched the careers of Marcia Cross (“Desperate Housewives”), Kristin Davis (“Sex and the City”), Doug Savant (“Desperate Housewives”), Courtney Thorne-Smith (“Ally McBeal”), and others, and continued Heather Locklear’s literal two-decade dominance as one of American soap-opera leading ladies.
 An edgier, grittier drama than 1980s predecessor “Dynasty,” this spinoff from “Beverly Hills, 90210” became a ratings smash after the introduction of Locklear’s Amanda Woodward character at the end of Season 1, and would become so popular that it would have its own spinoff in the late, lamented “Models Inc.” (PS we will totally do a Top 10 Failed Primetime Soaps list, and you better believe “Models Inc.” will be a high ranking on that one.)
 While “Melrose” started dull and ended messy, seasons 2 through 4 are peak 90s television.
-The show was spoofed on “Saturday Night Live” and featured on Rolling Stone.
+The show was spoofed on “Saturday Night Live” and featured on the cover of Rolling Stone.
 It WAS the 90s.
 A mid-2000s revival on the CW landed with a thud (kind of like Sydney on the hood of Brooke’s windshield…), although a new 2020s revival is allegedly in the works with many of the original core cast.
 Just keep Dr. Kimberly Shaw away from the laundry room!

 3. “Charlie’s Angels”